slingr-stack/sendgrid-endpoint/README.md

 - **HTTP request**: this allows to make regular HTTP requests.
 In case of SendGrid `POST` to the API.
 - **Shortcuts**: these are helpers to make HTTP request to the API in a more convenient way.
-- **Date helpers**: allow to easily convert dates from/to SendGrid so they can be used easily in SLINGR.
+- **Date helpers**: allow to easily convert dates from/to SendGrid, so they can be used easily in SLINGR.

 ### HTTP requests